Tuesday, October 29, 2024

 Hoistway lighting - 2.1.1.7

-Ladder rungs (cleats or steps) shall be provided for the full height should 4 ½” of handle clearance not provided
+Ladder rungs (cleats or steps) shall be provided for the full height and should have 4 ½” of handle clearance not provided.

 Detection of a person on the ladder is required.
 This can be weight (20#) motion, guard removal or other means.

-Flood detection shall be provided between 6” and 12” AFF when the elevator can travel below the flood elevation for the property (per the building code)
+Flood detection shall be provided between 6” and 12” above finished floor (AFF) when the elevator can travel below the flood elevation for the property (per the building code).

 Flood detection operation shall be per 2.27.13.

-Emergency responder radio coverage equipment inside hoistways 2.8.7
+Emergency responder radio coverage (ERRC) equipment inside hoistways - 2.8.7

-New requirement permitting ERRC equipment, invouding radiating coxial cables and atennas, to be in elevator areas
+New requirement permitting ERRC equipment, involving radiating coaxial cables and antennas, to be in elevator areas.

 Executable software 2.26.1.7.1